yuvarajpmlumel/QA-Engineer-Intern/README.md

-"Started learning JS on www.freecodecamp.org with completion of 60%"
+"Started learning JS on www.freecodecamp.org with completed"